jmfriedt/SDR-GB-SAR/2505_boku/README.md

 Direct Signal Interference (DSI) removal involved indentifying time delayed copies of the reference signal in the surveillance signal and cancelling this unwanted contribution by finding the appropriate weights.
-The least square optimal solution is found by
+The least square optimal solution is found (see ``simu_dsi.m`` for a synthetic example demonstrating these concepts) by
 * creating a matrix ``mat`` with the time delayed copies of the reference signal ``ref``, in the future and in the past for safety when mixing reference and surveillance channels (as we did when naming the variables in the ``godsi.m``